Welcome to the Queen Street Medical Centre – Moruya and Broulee

-For over 40 years our practice has provided a comprehensive range of general medical services from our Queen Street medical centre in Moruya and at the Moruya District Hospital – and now at Broulee.
+For over 45 years our practice has provided a comprehensive range of general medical services from our Queen Street medical centre in Moruya and at the Moruya District Hospital – and Broulee.

-Our two practices at Moruya and Broulee meet the stringent standards of Accreditation set by the Royal Australian College of General Practitioners.
+Our practices at Moruya and Broulee meet the stringent standards of Accreditation set by the Royal Australian College of General Practitioners.
 Queen Street Medical Centre is committed to providing the highest standards of patient health care and service – underpinned by our practice mission to provide access to appointments for our patients.

 Queen Street Medical Centre is a training facility for the ANU Medical School – Rural Clinical School and the University of Wollongong School of Nursing.

-Our philosophy Your health is our shared journey is not just a set of warm fuzzy words – it’s a genuine reflection of 40 years of dedicated service to our community.
+Our philosophy Your health is our shared journey is not just a set of warm fuzzy words – it’s a genuine reflection of over 45 years of dedicated service to our community.
 In the true spirit of the country practice our doctors continue to take care of the health needs of up to three generations within many of our region’s families.
 For us – taking care of your health needs is a professional, shared journey based on mutual knowledge and respect.

 No existing or new patient of Queen Street Medical Centre will be refused access to medical care from a doctor on the basis of their gender, age, religion, ethnicity, sexual preference or medical condition.

 At Queen Street Medical Centre our doctors and staff are committed to treating patients with respect, courtesy, compassion and understanding at all times.

 Being accredited means that our general practices at Moruya and Broulee are committed to a comprehensive program which involves: